uber-archive/focuson/README.md

 Uber now uses focuson to automatically to surface probable security issues to the security team or, given high confidence, back to the engineer that wrote the issue.

-Focuson is used as one stage of our application security pipeline and over time we expect to write more rules to make it more useful.

-Improvements are much appreciated.

 ##  Background